Do I have to buy a ukulele before I can come to one of your lessons?

 What happens in a singalong session?

-We play and sing songs from a songbook, which is provided free if you sign up for the 6 weeks.
-We look at the chords and whether there are easier ways to play them, we look at introductions and endings for the songs, but most importantly, we sing and play the songs together.
+We play and sing songs from songsheets,.
+We look at the chords and whether there are easier ways to play them, we look at introductions and endings for the songs, we also try some fingerpicking but most importantly, we sing and play the songs together.
 It's great fun to sing and play in a group and once you can play there are a number of performing groups in the local area which you can join, if you want to.

 What is fingerpicking?

-Fingerpicking is fingering and plucking individual strings to play a melody, rather than strumming all the strings at once to accompany singing.
+Fingerpicking, also known as fingerstyle ukulele playing, is holding down and plucking individual strings or combinations of strings, to play a melody, rather than strumming all the strings at once to accompany singing.
 It's a bit like classical guitar but quite a lot easier because the ukulele only has 4 strings, rather than 6.
 If you would like to try fingerpicking but haven't done it before, please contact Rosemary beforehand.

 I can't sing - can I still join in with a singalong?